Business Development Adds Valuable Perspective and Process to Firm M&A

 Once the committee agrees upon the practice area to create or grow, they develop a business plan to identify and pursue prospective people or firms.
 Barry and Kehler have created these business plans to resemble their sales plans for organic growth.
 The plans include clearly defined targets, steps for cultivating relationships, and ideas for closing the transaction.

 Kehler’s role with strategic planning is a huge advantage in the firm’s M&A planning according to Dobek.
-“Having a business development professional at the table for strategic planning definitely helps to reinforce the concept of aligning M&A strategy with client needs,” she said.
+“Having a business development professional at the table for strategic planning definitely helps to reinforce the concept of aligning mergers and acquisitions strategy with client needs,” she said.

 Outreach and Due Diligence